 Fruit: Spherical drupes about 1/4-inch diameter.
 Cherries range from dark-red to dark-purple.

 Habitat: Occurs naturally in a wide range of soil types and textures, although generally regarded as a riparian plant.

 Relation to Fire: Although susceptible to top-kill by fire, it resprouts rapidly and prolifically from surviving root crowns and rhizomes.

-Bark: Gray and smooth with resin blisters on young trees; red-brown, very thick and deeply furrowed with broad, often corky ridges at maturity.
+Bark: Gray and smooth on young trees, can look similar to subalpine fir bark.
+Mature trees have a reddish-brown or grey color.
+The bark is very thick and deeply furrowed with broad, often corky ridges.